Jonathan-Hollingsworth/Py_Fundamentals_Exercise/README.md

 Add all numbers (from nums) together and returns the total
 (sum([1, 2, 3, 4]) would return 10)
 ## print_upper_words(words, must_start_with)
-Prints all given words that match the (must_start_with) condition in full Uppercase
+Prints all given words that match the (must_start_with) condition(it should be a list of strings) in full Uppercase
 (if there is no condition given then it will print all words given)